Starving for love and craving affection

 Later that night Maya, Chelsea and Brian were hanging out at Maya's house like they did every Friday night since they were nine.
 Many things had changed since then but their weekly movie nights had not.
 It was really the only stability in their crazy lives and they weren’t ready to give it up yet.

 "Maya, we need more popcorn."
-Chelsea yelled from the couch too lazy to get up and get the popcorn herself.
+Chelsea yelled from the couch too lazy to get up and it herself.

 "Brian, how much do you weigh?"
 He just looked up at her; She knew it was the worst possible question but not for the reason she thought.
 Brian stared at her.
 She could see how infuriated with her he was but she didn't know the reason why.